GoogleCloudPlatform/nodejs-docs-samples/endpoints/getting-started-grpc/README.md

 1. In `api_config.yaml`, replace `MY_PROJECT_ID` and `SERVICE-ACCOUNT-ID` with your Project ID and your service account's email address respectively.

 1. Deploy your service's configuration to Endpoints.
-Take note of your service's config ID and name once the deployment completes.
+Take note of your service's name once the deployment completes.
 ```
 $ gcloud endpoints services deploy api.pb api_config.yaml
 ...
-Service Configuration [SERVICE_CONFIG_ID] uploaded for service [SERVICE_NAME]

 ```

 1. Build a Docker image for later use using the following command.
 Make sure to replace `[YOUR_PROJECT_ID]` with your Project ID.
 ```
 $ gcloud container builds submit --tag gcr.io/[YOUR_PROJECT_ID]/endpoints-example:1.0 .
+...
+Service Configuration [SERVICE_CONFIG_ID] uploaded for service [SERVICE_NAME]
 ```

 ### Running your service